Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Amount for assistants.
 			// 3rd number = Amount for teammates.
 			"Health Regen Reward"			"0,0,0"

+			// Give hollowpoint ammo as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Give hollowpoint ammo to killers.
+			// 2nd number = Give hollowpoint ammo to assistants.
+			// 3rd number = Give hollowpoint ammo to teammates.
+			"Hollowpoint Ammo Reward"		"0,0,0"

 			// The item(s) to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.